What is Entrepreneurship Development in India?

 There are five main stages:

 3. Training: The training stage addresses skills development in practical business skills, including marketing, finance, and management.
-This stage may also include training on the preparation of the startup planning and project development processes.
+This stage may also include training on the preparation of the business planning and project development processes.

 Major Challenges Faced by Entrepreneurs in India